nest/nestml/doc/nestml_language/nestml_language_concepts.rst

    input:
        spikes_in <- spike(w real)

-Note that the units of ``spikes_in`` are again in 1/s.
+Note that the units of ``spikes_in.w`` are again in 1/s, as ``w`` has been defined as a dimensionless real number.
 If a physical unit is specified (such as pA or mV), the numeric value of the attribute is interpreted as having the units given in the definition of the input port.
-For example, if :math:`w_k` is assumed to be in units of mV, then in combination with the 1/s unit of the delta train, the units of ``spikes_in.w`` are in mV/s, and the input port can be defined as follows:
+For example, if :math:`w_k` is assumed to be in units of mV, then in combination with the 1/s unit of the delta train, the units of ``spikes_in.w`` would be in mV/s, and the input port can be defined as follows:

 .. code-block:: nestml